-IntroductionThe dlang.org/install.sh script is the official D version manager for DMD, GDC and LDC on POSIX environmnents (FreeBSD, Linux, macOS, and POSIX-like environments for Windows, such as CygWin and MSys2).
+IntroductionThe dlang.org/install.sh script is the official D compiler version manager.
+It supports DMD, GDC and LDC on FreeBSD, Linux, macOS and Windows (although not every combination is available).
 It provides a convenient way to fetch and install a D compiler, and switch between installed versions, without requiring administrative privileges.
 Its features include:

 - Maintaining one or more portable compiler installations in a directory of choice (default ~/dlang on POSIX, %USERPROFILE%/dlang on Windows).

 - Maintaining the latest stable version of the D package manager, dub.

 - Self-updating via install.sh update.

 - Supporting nested activation of compilers.
-Activating a compiler will setup the PATH, LIBRARY_PATH, LD_LIBRARY_PATH, DMD, DC, PS1 environment variables, and a deactivate command, which reverts the modified variables to their old values.
+Activating a compiler will set up the relevant environment variables, and offer means to revert the modified variables to their prior values.